c4software/python-sitemap/README.md

 # Python-Sitemap

-Simple script to crawl a website and create a sitemap.xml of all public link in a website
+Simple script to crawl websites and create a sitemap.xml of all public link in it.

-Warning : This script is designed to works with ***Python3***
+Warning : This script only works with ***Python3***

 ## Simple usage